TL;DR

 Network redundancy planning can help prevent single points of failure through dual uplinks and backup power sources.
 Installing uninterruptible power supplies (UPS) for both MDF and IDF rooms protects against power fluctuations and outages, while adding multiple connectivity paths between MDFs and IDFs allows traffic rerouting during maintenance or unexpected disruptions.

-3. Standardized Cabling and Equipment Organization
+3. Standardized Cabling & Equipment Organization

 Following structured cabling standards like TIA/EIA-568 creates consistency, reliability, and efficiency in network design.
 These industry-recognized guidelines help organizations implement cabling systems that support multiple vendors and applications while providing clear paths for future upgrades.
 Professional network designers can help determine which specific standards apply to your unique environment.